AdobeDocs/experience-manager-65.de-DE/help/assets/video.md

    In the tool, in the **[!UICONTROL Enter URL of video file]** field, paste the copied URL of your video file and then click **[!UICONTROL Load]**.
 See [Obtain a URL for an Asset](/help/assets/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) to get the URL to the video file itself which you can then paste into the **[!UICONTROL Enter URL of video file field]**.
 Internet Explorer, Chrome, or Safari can then natively play back the video. -->

-   Folgen Sie den Anweisungen auf dem Bildschirm von einer dieser Websites, um Ihre WebVTT-Datei zu erstellen und zu speichern.
+   Folgen Sie auf der Site den Anweisungen auf dem Bildschirm, um Ihre WebVTT-Datei zu erstellen und zu speichern.
 Wenn Sie fertig sind, kopieren Sie den Inhalt der Untertiteldatei und fügen Sie ihn in einen Texteditor ein.
 Speichern Sie ihn dann mit der Dateierweiterung `.vtt`.

    >[!NOTE]
    >